-Also, early training will help your dog learn that your children are not normal households objects that it can treat rashly.
+Also, early training will help your dog learn that your children are not normal household objects that it can treat rashly.

 Furthermore, if your dog ever does or tries to hurt your children, make sure you strictly punish it and explain the importance of being affectionate with your children.

 Also, make sure you bathe your Spanador regularly so that it does not get any infections or diseases, which might be transferred to your children during playtime.